PASSING A RESOLUTION

 A guide booklet co-authored for Reform by Rod Thomas:

 Reform Guide (not dated) Women Bishops: A guide for parishes – this guide published under Rod Thomas’ chairmanship of Reform, provides useful practical information.
-Reform members will be able to find it in the confidential updates and papers section of the members’ area of the Reform website (reform.org.uk).
+The booklet can be accessed here.
 If you would like to obtain a printed copy of this guide, please contact us at [email protected]

 A leaflet produced by one church after a resolution had been passed: